Welcome to Yarram Primary School's website.

 YPS has 15.96 equivalent full-time staff: 2 Principal class, 12 classroom teachers, 4 specialist teachers, 2 office administration staff and 10 Education Support Staff.
 We have a dynamic mix of experience amongst our staff .
 A highly experienced and capable Education Support team work alongside our teachers to deliver timely and targetted interventions.
 We continue to achieve our strategic vision for the school due to embedded processes and structures.

-Current initiatives include the School-wide Positive Behaviour approach, international collaboration between our students and our sister schools - Colegio Ward in Argentina and Yizhuang Primary School in China and a highly engaging curriculum from P-6 including languages education - Indonesian, a specialist visual arts, music and physical education program.
+Current initiatives include the School-wide Positive Behaviour approach, international collaboration between our students and our sister schools - Colegio Ward in Argentina and Yizhuang Primary School in China and a highly engaging curriculum from P-6, a specialist visual arts, music and physical education program.
 Additional music lessons are outsourced to private professional instrumental teachers.
 Our Library is timetabled for class access and open for students at lunchtimes.
 It is well maintained by our passionate ES staff.

 At Yarram Primary School we continually update ICT tools to ensure our equipment is contemporary, useful and relevant to curriculum delivery.

-Students and staff excitedly moved into our brand new administration and learning spaces at the start of 2018.
+Students and staff enjoy modern administration and learning spaces.
 A multipurpose facility houses a half basketball court, cooking area, disabled facilities, library, music facility and general purpose area and is available to school and community groups.
 We also have a terrific art facility, basketball / netball courts, a barbecue area, four separate play areas, productive vegetable garden, chooks, large oval and covered sandpit which has a ready supply of fabulous equipment available to children at recess and lunchtime.

 Student Voice is a strength with nominated students from years 3-6 forming a Junior School Council.
 It has a welfare/ wellbeing focus.
 House Captains and Vice Captains take a more formal role including meeting and greeting visitors, leading assemblies and school events where appropriate.